 27. Portuguese are famous fatalists

 Believing in their fate, whether it’s good or bad, is part of Portuguese culture.
 That’s what Fado is all about.
-Another good example is the amazing word, “saudade.”
-This is one of those allegedly “untranslatable” words that means an intense and sorrowful longing or nostalgia over someone – or something – that you miss and can’t get back.
+Another good example is the amazing word “saudade.”
+This is one of those allegedly “untranslatable” words that mean an intense and sorrowful longing or nostalgia over someone – or something – that you miss and can’t get back.
 Missingness, maybe?

 28. Portugal introduced all the best food to India